DevExCodeHub/ibm-cloud-functions-refarch-serverless-image-recognition/README.md

 # Prerequisites

 * [IBM Cloud Functions CLI](https://console.bluemix.net/openwhisk/learn/cli) to create cloud functions from the terminal.
-Make sure you do the test action `ibmcloud wsk action invoke /whisk.system/utils/echo -p message hello --result` so that your `~/.wskprops` is pointing to the right account.
+Make sure you do the test action `ibmcloud wsk action invoke /whisk.system/utils/echo -p message hello --result`.

 * Install [Node.js](https://nodejs.org/) if you want to use Electron.